 Whether identifying the resources behind a customer’s issue, or finding customers affected by underperforming infrastructure or code, Trace Outliers will save you time and effort by quickly identifying which elements have similar error rate or latency patterns.

 Feature flags allow engineering teams to safely test new features and deliver additional functionality to their users.
 When you enable a feature, you’ll want to know quickly if it’s behaving as expected or if it’s affecting application performance.
 Trace Outliers can immediately identify whether indexed spans tagged with a new feature flag are showing performance degradation.
 This lets you quickly course correct and roll-back the feature or troubleshoot as needed.

-Our Trace Outliers feature is powered by artificial intelligence for IT operations (AIOps), which makes it easy for teams to spot unusual behavior and pinpoint the origin of an issue in their applications and more than 400 integrations.
-Trace Outliers is one of Datadog’s many AIOps-driven features along with Watchdog, Metric Correlations, and Log Patterns.
+Trace Outliers is powered by artificial intelligence for IT operations (AIOps), which makes it easy for teams to spot unusual behavior and pinpoint the origin of an issue in their applications and more than 400 integrations.
+Our many AIOps-driven features include Watchdog, Metric Correlations, and Log Patterns.
 Monitoring your system with Datadog’s AIOps-driven features can save you time detecting potential issues by quickly identifying abnormal behavior so you can start troubleshooting and reduce MTTR.